Sandra Lovelace Nicholas

 Mary Sandra Lovelace Nicholas (born April 15, 1948) is a former Canadian senator representing New Brunswick.
-Sitting with the Progressive Senate Group, she was the first Indigenous woman appointed to the Senate.
+Sitting with the Progressive Senate Group, she was the first Indigenous woman appointed to the Senate from Atlantic Canada.
 As an activist on behalf of First Nations women and children, she received international recognition in 1979 for bringing her case to the United Nations Human Rights Committee.
 In 1985 she succeeded in having Parliament revoke a discriminatory section of the Indian Act, which had caused women marrying non-Aboriginals to lose status and also deprived their children of status but did not treat men the same who married non-Aboriginal women.

 Early life and education

 Mary Sandra Nicholas was born a Maliseet in the Tobique First Nation.
 She studied at St. Thomas University and also obtained a degree in residential construction from the Northern Technical College in Maine, while living in the United States.
 As a young woman, she became an activist for aboriginal rights and has also worked as a carpenter.